Learning How To Live In Your Body

 Why do we increase anxiety in therapy?

 You will learn ways to cope with current or future negative symptoms.
-Recovery from anxiety and depression is an active and engaged process.
-It takes dedication, work and daily effort.
+Recovery from anxiety avoidance is an active and engaged process.
+It takes dedication, work, and daily effort.

 It makes sense to teach a person what to do when symptoms are the worst.
-In order to do this, we trigger low mood, panic or low energy states in the session.
+To do this, we may activate mood, panic, or avoidant energy states in the session.

-This way you can begin to master these states and feel more empowered to address symptoms.
-It’s about building confidence and successes.
+This way, you can begin to master these states and feel more empowered to address symptoms.
+It’s about building confidence and success.
 It’s an important part of the process.